-Tenofovir disoproxil fumarate is the preferred drug in this class for use with 3TC or FTC in first-line therapy because it aligns with public sector programmes, is widely available as an FDC and is generally well tolerated.
-Tenofovir disoproxil fumarate also offers durable therapy against hepatitis B virus (HBV).
-Hepatitis B virus resistance against TDF is extremely rare.
-In a minority of patients, TDF may cause a tubular wasting syndrome (including wasting of phosphate and potassium).
-If patients receiving TDF develop muscle weakness or other muscle symptoms, then potassium and phosphate levels must be assessed.
-Tenofovir disoproxil fumarate can also cause acute and chronic renal failure, but this is uncommon.
+Tenofovir disoproxil fumarate (TDF) is the preferred drug in this class for use with 3TC or FTC in firstline therapy because it aligns with public sector programmes, is widely available as an FDC, and is generally well-tolerated.
+TDF also offers durable therapy against HBV.
+HBV resistance against TDF is exceedingly rare.
+In a minority of patients, TDF may cause a tubular wasting syndrome (including wasting of phosphate and potassium).4 If patients receiving TDF develop muscle weakness or other muscle symptoms, then potassium and phosphate levels must be assessed.
+TDF can also cause acute and chronic renal failure, but this is uncommon.5

-Tenofovir disoproxil fumarate should be switched to ABC or an alternative NRTI immediately in patients with acute renal failure, as it may exacerbate injury even if it is not the primary cause.
-Consider recommencing TDF with careful monitoring when creatinine level is normal if an alternative cause of renal failure is established.
+TDF should be switched to ABC or an alternative NRTI immediately in patients with acute renal failure, as it may exacerbate injury even if it is not the primary cause.
+Consider recommencing TDF with careful monitoring when the creatinine result is normal if an alternative cause of renal failure is established.